 Partnerships, known for their flexibility, lack the inherent stability of incorporated organizations.
 The business’s reliance on its partners means that life events like death, birth, illness, or departures can significantly impact its operations.

-Make sure you discuss with your parnter how to handle such life events and address them clearly in the agreement.
+Make sure you discuss with your partners how to handle such life events and address them clearly in the agreement.
+Legal Templates’ partnership agreement template guides you through the creation of clauses for adding, removing, and transferring business ownership.

 6. Perceived Lack of Prestige

 For many, a formal business entity structure is a sign of prestige.
-While some informality can be attractive for those involved in the organization, it can worry investors looking to put money in or collaborate with the business.
+While some informality can be attractive for those involved in the organization, it can worry investors or collaborators.
+You can try to reassure investors that your partnership is secure and stable by sharing the provisions in your agreement.

 7. Shared Profits